New York City Fun, Creative Date Ideas in and around NYC, Manhattan and Brooklyn: 1st Dates, Date Nights, Happy Hours, Rooftops & More

 As a former New Yorker, I dearly miss the city I called home for a few precious years.
 I try to make it back out for quick vacations and work with clients these days.
 I have spent considerable time carefully curating lists for friends, family, clients, couchsurfing guests and my girlfriend.
 In addition to taking photos for clients, I do all the location scouting and creative direction.
 This involves countless hours or research, trial and error and planning to optimize for lighting, noise, views and optimal experiences.

-Below are a sample of my favorite spots.
+Below are a sample of my favorite spots around NYC for dates, meeting singles, seasonal activities and more.
 Clients receive a full list of places in addition to specific tips like what to order, where to sit, where to start/end walk, best times/days to go, things to know before you go, is this a good early date spot or a place to go with a significant other or place to meet singles.
 Additionally you will learn about the places I think you should avoid from other lists that don’t update their lists or source their options as carefully as I do.

 A great park in the middle of the city, always something going on.
 Movie nights, salsa dancing, markets and more.
 Check out the calendar of events to plan your next date.